 Located in northwest England, Chester will amaze you with its history and charm.
 It’s also very well-known for formerly being a Roman fortress.

-Chester is one of those charming cities you can’t miss when visiting the UK!
-It’s the perfect day trip and you’ll love all the things that Chester has to offer.
+Chester is one of those charming cities you can’t miss when visiting England!
+It’s a perfect day trip and you’ll love all the things that Chester has to offer.

 Some parts of the town will make you feel like you’re in a different century and I was surprised by the fact that it has a Welsh influence but if you check Chester on Google Maps, you’ll understand it.
 Chester is next to North Wales.